Galaktyczne-Bambiki/frontend/README.md

 # FIRMS Explorer Frontend

 The FIRMS Explorer Frontend is a user interface for the FIRMS (Fire Information for Resource Management System) platform, utilizing data provided by NASA.
-This application was created using the React framework and allows users to interact with fire data, gaining valuable insights into wildfire incidents. **App was created for he NASA International Space Apps Challenge 2023**.
+This application was created using the React framework and allows users to interact with fire data, gaining valuable insights into wildfire incidents. **App was created for the NASA International Space Apps Challenge 2023**.

 ## Features